Talari Adaptive Private Networking (APN) 5.0 operating software and Talari Aware 2.0 centralized management and…

 “In 2015, we often forget that just being able to route packets from one interface to another interface is no longer the baseline and what we should be able to do is get true visibility,” said Packet Pushers co-host Greg Ferro.
 “And that’s one of the promises of SD-WAN and what Talari is doing.
 You’re actually physically able to count every packet now.”

-The podcast also featured Cory Miller, vice president of engineering services at Bremer Bank, and Michael Benjamin, 911 technical manager for the city of Phoenix.
-More information on Bremer Bank’s experience with Talari can be found here, and additional details about the use of SD-WAN within The Maricopa Region 911 system can be found here.
+The podcast also featured Michael Benjamin, 911 technical manager for the city of Phoenix.
+More information on The Maricopa Region 911 system experience with Talari can be found here.
 Be sure to tune in to the podcast to get the whole scoop on everyone’s experiences with SD-WAN!